neokii/op4/README.md

 ***Sync Speed on Gas Press***

   - openpilot will sync cruise control set speed to match last attained speed automatically

-***Smooth SCC with SCC smoother.***

-***Use by fusion with stock SCC*** - removed in 0.8.8 If applicable stock SCC will control gas and OP will control braking, it will smooth out the late abrupt braking from stock SCC.

 ***Make sure to reboot with toggle changes.***